FabioKaelin/f-operator/README.md

 ### Testing

-For add CRD run `make install`
+To update the code and the CRD after updating the API run  `make generate manifests`

-For run Controller locally for testing run `make run`
+To add the CRD and run the Controller localy run  `make install run`

 ## Description